 When parties to transactions under the Code comply with their obligations, shareholders in Code companies are given the information and time they need to support their decisions for the transaction.
 The Code ensures that the processes are equitable to all who are involved.
-'Soft' enforcement actions, such as the Panel's staff giving informal advice on Code compliance and reviewing draft documents, assist the efficiency of the takeovers market.
-This 'vetting' practice is widely used.
-13 The Panel generally takes a commercially pragmatic approach to enforcement issues, although it can and does swiftly exercise its statutory enforcement powers when necessary for the protection of the rights of shareholders and other interested parties, or when formally requested.
+Vetting of draft documents by Panel staff and advice on Code compliance,12 assist the efficiency of the takeovers market.
+The Panel generally takes a commercially pragmatic approach to enforcement issues, although it can and does swiftly exercise its statutory enforcement powers when necessary for the protection of the rights of shareholders and other interested parties, or when formally requested.